jjlauer/java-jne-kyotocabinet/README.md

 operating systems that match what Oracle uses to build the JDK itself.
 This should help provide the best possible compatability across OS distros and versions.

+The library version number will always start with version number from the main kyotocabinet source release.
+The 4th digit will represent the release of this library (e.g. 1.2.76.0).

 The current version of this library uses the following:

  - Kyoto Cabinet v1.2.76 (http://fallabs.com/kyotocabinet)